 Continue Your Education

-When you’re ready to advance your education, you can seamlessly transfer your Certificate credits to complete your Bachelor’s in Cybersecurity degree or Bachelor’s in Fraud and Financial Crime Investigation in as few as 12 months.1 Not all credit hours may transfer into the Bachelor’s degree.
+When you’re ready to advance your education, you may seamlessly transfer your Certificate credits to complete your Bachelor’s in Cybersecurity degree or Bachelor’s in Fraud and Financial Crime Investigation in as few as 12 months.1 Not all credit hours may transfer into the Bachelor’s degree.
 Permission of the Program Director is required.

 Additional Certificates of Advanced Study can be found here.